RI/MOM and RI/SMOM renormalization of quark bilinear operators using overlap fermions: Case studies

 and also

-The fit results of $Z_S^\MSbar/Z_V$ and $\chi^2$/d.o.f.\ for different fit models and fit regions are listed in Table~(\ref{tab:ZS_result_S}).
-Compared to the fit without the $\frac{1}{a^2p^2}$ term, the fit with such a term can describe the data with much smaller $a^2p^2$ when we require $\chi^2$/d.o.f.\,$<$1.1, but the central value can be quite different.
+The fit results of $Z_S^\MSbar/Z_V$ and $\chi^2$/d.o.f.\ for different fit models and fit regions are listed in Table~\ref{tab:ZS_result_S}.
+Note that the $1/(a^2p^2)$ term is not applied to the fit in the $\MOM$ case since the results from the $\MOM$ scheme are also linearly dependent on $a^2p^2$ in the smaller $a^2p^2$ region with decreasing lattice spacing.
+One can anticipate that the nonperturbative physics region is related to $p^2$ rather than $1/(a^2p^2)$.
+Compared to the fit without the $1/(a^2p^2)$ term, the fit with such a term can describe the data with much smaller $a^2p^2$ when we require $\chi^2$/d.o.f.\,$<$1.1, but the central value can be quite different.
 Since the $1/(a^2p^2)$ term reflects the nonperturbative effect in $Z_S$ with unknown origin, we have chosen the result fitted by Eq.~(\ref{eq:ZS_extrapo1}) with range $a^2p^2\in [3.5,9]$ to be the central value.
 Then we use the result with {the ansatz Eq.~(\ref{eq:ZS_extrapo1}) in the range} $a^2p^2\in [2.5,8]$ to estimate the systematic error caused by the fit range, and take the deviation between the central value and the result fitted by Eq.~(\ref{eq:ZS_extrapo2}) in the range $a^2p^2\in[1,9]$ as a systematic error.
 In summary, the $Z_S^\MSbar/Z_V$ at 2\,GeV through the RI/SMOM scheme is 0.964(6)(2)(51), with the latter two uncertainties from the conversion ratio and the other systematic uncertainties.
 With $n_f$=3, the matching coefficient $C_S^\SMOM$ can be written as

 and the truncation error from the matching is much smaller than in the RI/MOM case.